 Topics are aligned with Michigan benchmarks and Next Generation Science Standards.

-- Deposit is due 30 days before arrival.
-Contact Liz Glynn (firstname.lastname@example.org) or look to our Guided Tour page for more information on pricing.
+- Deposit is due 30 days before field trip date.
+Contact Liz Glynn (firstname.lastname@example.org).

 Self-guided Field Trips

-- Potential topics range from native plants and species to ecosystems.
-Find materials and resources for these trips on the self-guided page of our website and descriptions of potential field trips below.
+- Potential topics range from plant parts and functions to ecosystems.
+For information and resources click on the self-guided page of our website and scroll down for descriptions of potential field trips.

-- Payment per student is not required. $15 parking fee per bus.
+- $15 parking fee per bus.
 Individual drivers must pay for parking ($1.80/hour).
-Free will donations are welcome and help support guided and self guided field trips.
+Self-guided field trips are free but donations are welcome and help support guided and self-guided field trips.

 How do leaves, roots, and stems help plants survive?
 How do plants meet all their needs?
 During this program, children look, listen, smell, and touch their way to a deeper understanding of a variety of plants.
 Children will compare plant textures and shapes, explore the diversity of nature, and learn how different plant parts help them survive in their environment.